HofmaDresu/Blog/_posts/2018-09-11-android-camera2-trials-and-tribulations.markdown

 {% endhighlight %}

 ##### Start / Stop Background Thread
-These are a couple of staightforward methods that start and stop an Android background thread.
+These are a couple of straightforward methods that start and stop an Android background thread.
 The Camera2 API allows use to pass a thread handler into many of our methods and we want to take advantage of that.
 This allows the camera actions to run without interfering with the user's actions.
 I don't think it's strictly necessary to use the camera, but that it improves the user's experience.
 Start is called in OnResume and Stop is called in OnPause.

 > This code is taken directly from the Xamarin sample without alteration